mattrafuse/PUPy/README.md

 ## Publications

 You can read about this work, and the theoretical framework underpinning it, in my thesis.
-It is currently not posted online, but a copy can be obtained from UWaterloo's [Math Grad Office](mailto:mgo@uwaterloo.ca).
+It is currently posted [here](https://uwspace.uwaterloo.ca/handle/10012/16910).

 ## Credit